I’m the broad behind Broadside, Caitlin Kelly, a career journalist.

 Let’s get started — sign up here!

-My new book is “Malled: My Unintentional Career In Retail” , a memoir of my time selling outdoor clothing in an upscale suburban New York mall.
-It’s a no-holds-barred look at life behind the counter — and a detailed analysis of the American retail industry, the nation’s third-largest, and its biggest source of new jobs.
+My latest book is “Malled: My Unintentional Career In Retail” , a memoir of selling clothing in an upscale suburban New York mall.
+It’s a no-holds-barred look at life behind the counter — and a detailed analysis of the American retail industry, the nation’s third-largest, and biggest source of new jobs.

 Entertainment Weekly calls it “an excellent memoir” and Bnet columnist Herb Schaffner says; “the best of reality journalism…a must-read.”

-A lively speaker on low-wage labor and retail; there’s a link to my most recent talk at the University of Minnesota on the About page.
-I’d love to address your group!
+A lively and experienced speaker, there’s a link to my most recent talk at the University of Minnesota on the About page.

 My first book “Blown Away: American Women and Guns”, includes original interviews with 104 men, women, and teens from 29 states.
 It’s a clear-eyed, neutral look at why, how and when guns and women intersect.